Joint publications by the ECHR and FRA

 Handbook on European non-discrimination law

-This handbook — published jointly by the Court and the European Union Agency for Fundamental Rights (FRA) in 2010 — is the first comprehensive guide to European non-discrimination law.
-It develops the related European case-law and covers the context and background to discrimination categories and defences, the scope of the law (including who is protected) and the grounds protected, such as sex, disability, age, race and nationality.
-The case-law update of the handbook covers the period from July 2010 until December 2011.
+This handbook is a comprehensive guide to European non-discrimination law.
+It develops the related European case-law and covers the context and background to discrimination categories and the grounds protected, such as sex, disability, age, race and nationality.

 Handbook on European law relating to asylum, borders and immigration